 Citation Machine – a guide for creating MLA and APA formatting

-Service Hours –Are you a shopper instead of a reader?
-Students often request books that are "the next in the series," and we award PI service hours if parents are interested in purchasing books.
+Students often request books that are "the next in the series," and we award service hours if parents purchase books.
 We also accept book donations based upon the needs in our collection, and service hours are awarded based on the books' retail value and condition.
-Here are a few titles that are top on students' lists:
+A few titles that are at the top of students' lists are:

 MEDIA CENTER POLICIES